Music of the Metal Gear series

-The Metal Gear video games consist of 17 different albums, totaling over 940 hours of music within the 11 games.
-There were four different music labels used for the albums in different games.
-These include Sony Entertainment, Konami Digital Entertainment, Phantom Studios, Sumthing Else Music Works, and King Records (Japan).
-The most used record labels were Konami Digital Entertainment and King Records.
-Konami was used for Metal Gear 20th Anniversary: Metal Gear Music Collection, Metal Gear Solid 4: Guns of the Patriots Original Soundtrack, Metal Gear Solid: Peace Walker Original Soundtrack, and the Metal Gear 25th Anniversary: Metal Gear Music Collection, Metal Gear Rising: Revengeance.
-King Records was used for Metal Gear 2: Solid Snake Original Soundtrack, Metal Gear Solid Original Game Soundtrack, Metal Gear/ Solid Snake: Music Compilation of Hideo Kojima / Red Dis, Metal Gear Solid 2: Sons of Liberty Original Soundtrack, and Metal Gear Solid 2: Sons of Liberty Soundtrack 2: The Other Side.
+The Metal Gear video games consist of 17 different albums, totaling over 940 minutes of music within the 11 games.
+Konami served as their own record label for all their Metal Gear music albums, with King Records serving as their initial distributor up until Metal Gear Solid 2: Sons of Liberty.
+From Metal Gear Solid 3: Snake Eater and onward, distribution was handled by Sony Music.
 Several different producers were used for different games.
 These include Konami, Masahiro Hinami, Noriakio Kamura, Norihiko Hibino, Tojima, Harry Gregson-Williams.
 Konami producing 6 out of the 11 Metal Gear games.
 The games used many different genres of music throughout the games.
 They are as follows: breakbeat, classical, drum and bass, electronic, hip hop, jazz, ambient, acoustic, Latin American, electronic rock, industrial metal, alternative metal, hard rock, power metal, neoclassical, romantic music, lounge, and rock and roll.

 Albums

-Metal Gear 2: Solid Snake Original Soundtrack
+Solid Snake: Metal Gear 2

-Metal Gear 2: Solid Snake Original Soundtrack is the official soundtrack to Konami's 1990 MSX2 video game Metal Gear 2: Solid Snake.
-The original music was composed by the Konami Kukeiha Club and the CD was released on April 5, 1991.
+Solid Snake: Metal Gear 2 is the official soundtrack to Konami's 1990 MSX2 video game Metal Gear 2: Solid Snake.
+The music composition is credited to Konami Kukeiha Club and the CD was released on April 5, 1991.
+The music was recorded from the sound source used to compose the in-game music, which was generated by Konami's proprietary SCC chip.

 The soundtrack was re-released on September 23, 1998 as part of the 2-CD bundle titled Konami MSX Super Best Antiques, which also included the Gofer no Yabou Episode 2 and Space Manbow albums.